-7.11 The Special Education Needs and Disability Co-ordinator [SENDCo]:
+- 7.11 The Special Education Needs and Disability Co-ordinator [SENDCo]: - Manages the day-to-day operation of the policy.

-- · Manages the day-to-day operation of the policy. - Co-ordinates the provision for and manages the responses to children's special needs. - Supports and advises colleagues and the Headteacher of any training or CPD requirements. - Maintains the school's SEND records - Monitors the progress of children with SEN. - Arranges and chairs Annual Review meetings for both EHCP and FFI reviews. - Contributes to and manages the Individual Provision Maps and records of all children with SEND. - Completes the documentation required by outside agencies and Leeds City Council.
-Completes the documentation required for the EHCP process/FFI process and acts as the link with parents. - Maintains resources and a range of teaching materials to enable appropriate provision to be made. - Acts as link with external agencies and other support agencies. - Monitors and evaluates the SEND provision and reports to the Governing Body. - Manages a range of resources, human and material, linked to children with special educational needs. ☐ Transfers records, reports and liaises with SENDCo's from transferring schools.
+- Co-ordinates the provision for and manages the responses to children's special needs. - Supports and advises colleagues and the Headteacher of any training or CPD requirements. - Maintains the school's SEND records - Contributes to and manages the Learning Passports and records of all children with SEND. - Completes the documentation required by outside agencies and Leeds City Council.
+Completes the documentation required for the EHCP process/FFI process and acts as the link with parents. - Maintains resources and a range of teaching materials to enable appropriate provision to be made. - Acts as link with external agencies and other support agencies. - Monitors and evaluates the SEND provision and reports to the Governing Body. - Manages a range of resources, human and material, linked to children with special educational needs.
+Transfers records, reports and liaises with SENDCo's from transferring schools.